xu2xulim/Space-Butler/Superhero on deta/Micros/Custom Fields.md

 - Use {foundcardidlong} following a lookup or find.
 - Or Use {triggercardidlong} when trying to replicate custom fields to a new card.

+### Trello Automation Example

+Below is an example of a card button automation to update the price on a card based on the price type (a custom field PTYPE) using the price on another card from the "Lookup" list.
+The endpoint returns the {httpresponse} containing all the custom fields on the lookup card and the price is available as {httpresponse.Price}.

 `lookup a card titled "{{%PTYPE}}" in list "Lookup", post to url "https://jviwoq.deta.dev/get_customfields?api_key=14a...........21d7&token=be9f........6cb4" with payload "{"card_id" : "{foundcardidlong}"}", and set custom field "Price" to "{httpresponse.Price}`

 ### Sample Payload